 I ran some thick ribbon through the loops, and then tied off each piece on the stick.

 So, mobile: check!
-Sorry for the lack of wide-angle shots of the room, but we’re in that final stage of finishing things up when everything looks a bit crazy before it looks better… know what I mean?
+We’re in that final stage of finishing things up in here, when everything looks a bit crazy before it looks better… know what I mean?